 Haiku arts stress the importance of an active reader to "finish" the haiku in their own mind.
 The active response to a haiku is to share your imagined response, or to create another haiku or extension of the original haiku.
 This process of connecting personal experiences, memories and feelings to the haiku by others helps students explore their own lives, memories, feelings and values.
 As students practice the art of reading and writing haiku, they discover that the haiku arts are not the exclusive domain of professional writers.
 They discover that haiku is a possible means of developing a personal life of meaning and value from their own reading responses and through the writing of their own original haiku.

 University Studies Learning Goals:

-This course fulfills the Creative Arts requirement for University Studies:
+This course also has been approved to fulfill the Creative Arts requirement for University Studies that students will: